miju303/CodeSoft_Machinelearning/README.md

 📌 Improved skills in presenting and organizing machine learning projects on GitHub.

 🙋‍♀️ About Me
-I am a second-year Computer Science and Engineering (AIML) student and a passionate Machine Learning Intern at CodeSoft.
+I am a second-year Computer Science and Engineering (AIML) student and a passionate Machine Learning Intern at CodSoft.
 This internship has boosted my confidence in working with data and applying ML techniques to solve real-world problems.